Mbappe returns to haunt Monaco, hits 20th goal of season - France 24

 Paris (AFP)

-Kylian Mbappe scored twice to take his season tally to 20 as the French World Cup winner shone in a 4-1 rout of his former club Monaco on Wednesday.
+Kylian Mbappe scored twice to take his season tally to 20 as the French World Cup winner shone in Paris Saint-Germain's 4-1 rout of his former club Monaco on Wednesday.

 The victory kept PSG eight points clear at the top.